ihh/quaff/README.md

                                ec2-user, quaff, quaff, 8000)

 By default, quaff assumes all data files are in the same place on the server.
-You will typically need to copy them across, or use NFS, or -s3bucket.
+You can copy them across using -rsync, or -s3bucket, or other means (eg NFS).

 For AWS, ensure aws CLI tools are installed and credentials are set (i.e. AWS_ACCESS_KEY_ID & AWS_SECRET_ACCESS_KEY environment variables).